 Arizona Top OSHA Violations

 The leading cause of workplace fatalities in Arizona in recent years was related to transportation and material moving.
 Though there can be many causes for this type of tragedy, one of the most common and easily preventable is a backover, when a vehicle is backing up and strikes a worker behind the vehicle.
 Nationwide, more than 70 workers were killed in this manner in 2011.

 Overall, the most cited standard, and also the one receiving the highest penalties, is for fall prevention in construction.
 Falls are one of the most common causes of serious work-related injuries and deaths, and OSHA has many guidelines for helping to prevent them.

 Online OSHA training makes it easier for workers to get training fast and efficiently.
-While classroom courses are offered throughout the state, online OSHA hazard recognition training guarantees high-quality, interactive education for every student, with downloadable lesson reviews, course trainer access, and 24/7 live customer support.
+While classroom courses are offered throughout the state, online OSHA Outreach training guarantees high-quality, interactive education for every student, with downloadable lesson reviews, course trainer access and 24/7 live customer support.

 Arizona OSHA Courses Online

 - OSHA 30-Hour Construction Training